Cross-reality location privacy protection in 6G-enabled vehicular metaverses: an LLM-enhanced hybrid generative diffusion model-based approach: System model

 where $\omega_E$, $\omega_L$, and $\omega_Q$ represent the weighting factors for the cross-reality location entropy, service response latency, and QoS loss, respectively.
 Finally, the overall optimization problem of the proposed hybrid action mechanisms in the 6G-enabled vehicular metaverse is formulated as

 Here, $r_{\max}$ is the maximum perturbation radius of AVs.
-Constraints (\ref{eq18b}), (\ref{eq18c}) and (\ref{eq18d}) limit the value ranges of the optimization variables.
+Constraint (\ref{eq18b}) limits the perturbation radius to a feasible service area, preventing excessively large location deviations that would severely degrade LBS quality.
+Constraint (\ref{eq18c}) specifies the complete angular range for two-dimensional location perturbation, allowing the AV to choose any perturbation direction in the physical plane.
+Constraint (\ref{eq18d}) enforces a valid virtual-space migration decision by ensuring that each AI agent is hosted by exactly one candidate edge server, either an RSU or the LEO satellite, at each time slot.
 It is observed that the formulated problem $\textbf{P1}$ is a complex non-convex mixed-integer programming problem.
 Since cross-reality location privacy preservation is persistent and varies over time, traditional convex optimization methods that provide only single-round static solutions are often invalid.
 Moreover, the long-term coupling among consecutive decisions in dynamic vehicular metaverse scenarios makes learning-based methods more suitable than conventional optimization for achieving sustained privacy and immersion performance.

-\section{LLM-enhanced Hybrid GDM-based Reinforcement Learning Solution}
+\section{LLM-enhanced hybrid GDM-based reinforcement learning solution}

 Although it is difficult to solve the optimization problem directly, the problem $\textbf{P1}$ exhibits a memoryless sequential decision-making structure that satisfies the Markov property.
 Based on this observation, we model the hybrid action decision process as a Markov Decision Process (MDP)~\cite{wang2023location}.
-Moreover, large AI models exhibit a strong ability to understand contextual information in highly dynamic systems, among which LLMs are particularly effective at reasoning over abstract objectives and discovering latent performance indicators.
-Motivated by recent advances in LLM-enhanced reinforcement learning~\cite{cao2024survey}, we propose an LLM-enhanced Hybrid Diffusion-based Proximal Policy Optimization (LHDPPO) algorithm to solve the complex optimization problem $\textbf{P1}$.
+Moreover, large AI models exhibit strong capabilities to understand contextual information in highly dynamic systems, among which LLMs are particularly effective at reasoning over abstract objectives and discovering latent performance indicators~\cite{zhang2025personalizing,li2026carbongpt}.
+Motivated by recent advances in LLM-enhanced reinforcement learning~\cite{cao2024survey,zhang2026toward}, we propose an LLM-enhanced Hybrid Diffusion-based Proximal Policy Optimization (LHDPPO) algorithm to solve the complex optimization problem $\textbf{P1}$.

-\subsection{Markov Decision Process Modeling}
+\subsection{Markov decision process modeling}